deanturpin/germs.dev/posts/repairs.md

 - [x] Clean dial
 - [x] Remove broken stem
-- [ ] Fit missing ratchet wheel
+- [x] Fit missing ratchet wheel -- took wheel and barrel (with mainspring) from the other one
+- [ ] Refit good balance
+- [ ] Service

 #### 16-jewel
 Serial 5,107,778 (1932), broken balance but otherwise movement is OK.
-See (Longines serial numbers](https://millenarywatches.com/longines-serial-number/).

 - [x] Clean dial -- not very effective
 - [x] Find new case -- from SR